MJahidH/profile-prediction/README.md

 # profile-prediction

 # Description
-A simple app that waits for the user to type in any name and after the user has pressed submit, it uses 3 APIs to predict the age,gender and nationality of the given nam.
+This intuitive app invites users to input a name and, upon submission, employs three specialized APIs to predict the age, gender, and nationality associated with that name.
+It's a quick and engaging way to discover the demographic and cultural implications of names from around the globe.

 # Technologies/Languages
 - TypeScript